hirschlisa/sciencecommunication/Course_sciencecomm.md

 <!-- data-randomize -->
 Science communication...
 - [[X]]  is the basis for societal development.
-- [[ ]]  is something the public has to ask for, otherwise noone will do it.
+- [[ ]]  is something the public has to ask for, otherwise no one will do it.
 - [[X]] goes beyond presenting my research results at conferences.
 [[?]]
 Science Communication does not occur in a vacuum, think about the social setting researchers work in!
 [[?]]
 There are two correct answers.